busrakacamer/AB_Testing/README.md

 4. Interpret results based on p-value

-A P-value less than 0.05 is deemed to be statistically significant, meaning the null hypothesis should be rejected in such a case.
+A P-value less than 0.05 is deemed to be statistically significant, meaning the null hypothesis should be rejected in such a case. (for %95 confidence interval)

 <img src="https://user-images.githubusercontent.com/121626776/224809792-b50548b2-8f2c-41fa-b041-1145e48f7227.png" width="400" >